-Members of a board of directors generally have fiduciary duties to the corporation on whose board they serve, and claims may be brought in the name of such corporation against any director who breaches such fiduciary duties.
-However, as noted above, board observers in a Delaware corporation do not owe fiduciary duties to the corporation and, therefore, do not face exposure under this theory of liability.
+Members of a board of directors generally have fiduciary duties to the corporation on the board observer's members of a board to be brought in the name of such corporation against any director who breaches such fiduciary duties.
+However, as noted board observers are the board observer's corporation do not owe fiduciary duties to the corporation and, therefore, do not face exposure under this theory of liability.